dataloop/docker-alpine/dataloop-docker/README.md

 - metrics.py

-Sends CAdvisor metrics to Dataloop via the Graphite endpoint every 10 seconds by matching container ID to agent name.
+Sends docker metrics to Dataloop via the Graphite endpoint every 30 seconds by matching container ID to agent name.